nahiim/piOS/README.txt

 ====== piOS ======

-In an attempt to foster my knowledge on embedded systems, operating systems and low level programming with C and assembly(ARM), I'm cooking up this very basic operating system for raspberry pi zero.
+In an attempt to improve our knowledge on embedded systems, operating systems and low level programming with C and assembly(ARM), we are building this very basic operating system for raspberry pi zero.

 The pi zero houses a broadcom BCM2835 SOC, which contains ARM1176jzfs CPU core and Videocore IV GPU core with 512 MB of RAM shared between the CPU and GPU cores.